nampham13/RT_HBTNet/README.md

   decomposed `(2+1)D` convolutions, and multi-scale ROI pooling so local texture motion remains visible across changes in apparent belt scale.
 - Blur Physics Branch learns speed from motion-blur-induced visual signatures in a key ROI frame.
+It combines learned CNN features with fixed physics-inspired
-This is a learned latent cue, not an explicit blur-length measurement.
+  descriptors: Sobel edge attenuation, radial FFT frequency-band statistics, and horizontal, vertical, and diagonal directional blur-kernel responses.
+This is still a learned latent cue, not an explicit blur-length measurement.
 - Context Encoder estimates observation quality and branch reliability context.
   It does not estimate speed; it helps fusion decide whether the Temporal Texture Branch or Blur Physics Branch should be trusted more.
-- Confidence-aware fusion combines the texture and blur predictions using their predicted confidences plus the context branch-bias signal.
+- Cross-attention fusion lets texture features query blur features and blur features query texture features.
+The resulting attention bias is combined with branch confidence and context bias before producing the final texture-vs-blur fusion weights.
 - EMA or Kalman stabilization smooths the final speed estimate for display.

 Input tensors use shape `B,T,C,H,W`.